tcltk/tcl/doc/markdown/array.md

 : The first argument *variableList* is a two-element list of variable names for the key and value of each entry in the array.
 The second argument is the array name to iterate over.
 The third argument is the body to execute for each key and value returned.
 The ordering of the returned keys is undefined.
 If an array element is deleted or a new array element is inserted during the *array for* process, the command will terminate with an error.

 [array]{.cmd} [get]{.sub} [arrayName]{.arg} [pattern]{.optarg}
 : Returns a list containing pairs of elements.
 The first element in each pair is the name of an element in *arrayName* and the second element of each pair is the value of the array element.
 The order of the pairs is undefined.
 If *pattern* is not specified, then all of the elements of the array are included in the result.
-If *pattern* is specified, then only those elements whose names match *pattern* (using the matching rules of **string match**) are included.
+If *pattern* is specified, then only those elements whose names match *pattern* (using the matching rules of [string match][string]) are included.
 If *arrayName* is not the name of an array variable, or if the array contains no elements, then an empty list is returned.
 If traces on the array modify the list of elements, the elements returned are those that exist both before and after the call to **array get**.

 [array]{.cmd} [names]{.sub} [arrayName]{.arg} [mode]{.optarg} [pattern]{.optarg}
 : Returns a list containing the names of all of the elements in the array that match *pattern*.  *Mode* may be one of **-exact**, **-glob**, or **-regexp**.
 If specified, *mode* designates which matching rules to use to match *pattern* against the names of the elements in the array.
 If not specified, *mode* defaults to **-glob**.
-See the documentation for **string match** for information on glob style matching, and the documentation for **regexp** for information on regexp matching.
+See the documentation for [string match][string] for information on glob style matching, and the documentation for [regexp] for information on regexp matching.
 If *pattern* is omitted then the command returns all of the element names in the array.
 If there are no (matching) elements in the array, or if *arrayName* is not the name of an array variable, then an empty string is returned.

 [array]{.cmd} [nextelement]{.sub} [arrayName]{.arg} [searchId]{.arg}
 : Returns the name of the next element in *arrayName*, or an empty string if all elements of *arrayName* have already been returned in this search.
 The *searchId* argument identifies the search, and must have been the return value of an **array startsearch** command.
 Warning:  if elements are added to or deleted from the array, then all searches are automatically terminated just as if **array donesearch** had been invoked; this will cause **array nextelement** operations to fail for those searches.